taw00/manuscript-css/README.md

 > **A note about the HTML rendering of a long-form manuscript using this
 > stylesheet.**
 >
 > An HTML rendering is not a paged format.
-Therefore the HTML rendering of the
+Therefore the HTML rendering of a
-> manuscript will always be an approximation of a paper or PDF document.
-A
+> long-form manuscript will always be an approximation of a paper or PDF
-> simulation.
-Which is fine for the purposes of critique and review.
-By
+> document—a simulation, if you will.
+Which is fine for the purposes of
-> default, simulated page breaks are inserted (dotted lines) in the HTML where
+> critique and review.
+By default, simulated page breaks are inserted (dotted
-> they would occur when converted to a PDF.
-Also, large positioning gaps are
+> lines) in the HTML where they would occur when converted to a PDF.
+Also,
-> squashed just to make it easier to view.
-When the document is rendered to
+> large positioning gaps are squashed just to make it easier to view.
+When the
-> PDF, the dotted lines will be removed and, of course, the correct positioning
+> document is rendered to PDF, the dotted lines will be removed and, of course,
-> will be rendered.
-That faint margin border also disappears.
+> the correct positioning will be rendered.
+That faint margin border also
+> disappears.

 **The process, with more detail . . .**